IDMNYU/CreativeCoding_1133-C_Bennett_Fall18/Final_Deliverables.md

 # Also do each of the following:

 ### Documentation of your final project:
 • Take several screen shots of application running.
+Infact, [shoot a short video of the screen](https://mac-how-to.gadgethacks.com/how-to/record-your-macs-screen-for-free-using-quicktime-0166773/).
 If it's interactive take some photos of someone interacting with it.
+Get good, crisp, well lit, clear shots.

-• copy and pasted into Sublime and take a screen shots of code
+• copy and pasted 2-3 screen shots of code into Sublime that you are most proud of.

 • concept paragraph answering the following: What is your piece about?
 What's the concept?
 Is it interactive, responsive or time based?, name of piece

-• Email me the above documents.
+• Direct message me the above documents and post them to your github repo for the final project.

 • Submit any missing exercises to get credit for them.
 Post them to github and email me that they are up.